How do you measure the waterproofness of a hiking jacket?

 Two techniques are traditionally used to make a garment waterproof: the coating and the membrane.
 Don't run off, it's simpler than it sounds!

-As for the membrane, it is a film that is applied on the inside of the fabric.
+• The membrane, on the other hand, is a film applied to the inside of the fabric.
 This hydrophilic membrane blocks water coming from the outside while wicking away the perspiration produced by the active body.
 The membrane is laminated to the inside the component, making it more flexible and more durable than a coating.
+You're probably familiar with the famous Gore-Tex® membrane, but there are many other high-performance <link href="/contents/75948c08-4ada-4812-a516-5fb2b89e405d" target="_blank">membranes</link> on the market, designed by different brands.

 How do you measure the waterproofness of a hiking jacket?

-Waterproof ratings are determined by a fabric's resistance to water pressure, expressed in terms of the height of a water column in mm: The higher the water pressure, the more waterproof the fabric.
+The first test that is traditionally used to assess waterproofing is the water column test.
+This test measures a material’s resistance to water pressure.
+The test results are expressed in millimetres (mm) of water column or mm Schmerber (named after the textile manufacturer Charles-Edouard Schmerber who created this measurement tool).
+Waterproofing is measured by a material's resistance to water pressure expressed in mm of water column: the higher the pressure, the more waterproof the material is.
 A component with a 10,000 mm waterproof rating, i.e. it can withstand the pressure of the 10,000 mm column of water.
-Which is also the equivalent of 10,000 Schmerbers.
+This is also equivalent to 10,000 Schmerbers.

 1 Schmerber = 1 mm water column = 0.1 mbar.